This list is representative of the nature and number of electives offered each year.

 Professor Anant Sundaram

-Students will have an opportunity to estimate cash flows and discount rates in order to establish values for projects and firms using well-known valuation methods.
-In addition to traditional discounted cash flow (DCF) analysis, the course explores alternative valuation methods, such as real option valuation, comparable company analysis, and cross-border valuation.
-The course will examine valuation approaches in such classic settings as IPOs, mature cash flow businesses, LBOs, acquisitions, and project financing.
-The contribution of corporate financial decisions regarding capital structure and performance evaluation schemes to value creation and destruction are also investigated.
+Students will estimate cash flows, discount rates, and terminal values in order to establish intrinsic values for projects and firms using well-known valuation methods.
+In addition to traditional discounted cash flow (DCF) analysis, the course examines alternative valuation approaches such as real option valuation, relative valuation, and cross-border valuation.
+The course will explore valuation approaches in such classic settings as IPOs, mature cash flow businesses, LBOs, mergers & acquisitions, and project financing.
+The links between corporate valuation and corporate financial decisions regarding capital structure and corporate performance evaluation are also explored.
 The course will use a mixture of lectures, cases, projects, and guest speakers.

 CREDIT RISK (CR)